 - 8.5 Physiology of the Lymphatic System & Immunity

 Within each section students will find the following tasks to view or complete:

-- Lessons—multimedia lessons about the section topic
+- Lesson—multimedia lessons about the section topic

-- Discussion*—class discussion on an assigned topic
+- Discussion*—asynchronous class discussion about an assigned topic

 *The items noted with an asterisk above are those that must be submitted for a grade.